 When purchasing a new home or inheriting your parents’ residence

-it makes sense to call a specialist experienced in the use of irrevocable trust loans to maintain your parent’s low property tax base, for example like the Michael Wyatt Consulting firm out in Corona, CA. If you are inheriting a home, or expect to inherit a home and plan to transfer the low property tax base to a new home down the road, through an irrevocable trust loan in conjunction with Proposition 19, or Prop 58.
+it makes sense to call a specialist experienced in the use of irrevocable trust loans to maintain your parent’s low property tax base.
+If you are inheriting a home, or expect to inherit a home and plan to transfer the low property tax base to a new home down the road, through an irrevocable trust loan in conjunction with Proposition 19, or Prop 58.

 If you’re inheriting a home from a parent and wish to avoid property tax reassessment you still have all the tools to do so, as long as all new requirements are met.
 If you’re a beneficiary, a brand new homeowners, you can transfer parents property taxes when inheriting property and thus inheriting property taxes; with the ability to keep parents low property tax base, as long as you live in your inherited home.

 “When it comes to keeping a low property tax base, with Prop 58 [or now Prop 19] and a trust loan, I always bring my clients to Commercial Loan Corp.
 Their loans to trusts give my clients several invaluable benefits.
 Their terms can be a lot more flexible than an institutional lender like Wells Fargo or Bank of America.
 They’re self funded, and that’s why they can extend easier terms to clients…

 When your parents die, and your trust agreement says ‘equal shares’ – That means equal shares!
 People basically just get the overall concept of getting money from a trust loan even if it doesn’t sell.
 It makes more sense all around to get a trust loan; and everyone gets more money.“

 Regarding the ever-present issue concerning families deciding to either sell inherited property; Or opting to keep property inherited from their parents –